-SCRGBs, with the agreement of the NCRGB, may vary requirement (c) (i) and/or (ii) for candidates where attendance at a state or national championship is difficult.
+SCRGBs, with the agreement of the NCRGB, may vary requirement (d) (i) and/or (ii) for candidates where attendance at a state or national championship is difficult.
 This dispensation should be used sparingly for candidates where, for example, a candidate lives in areas remote from other players or where work or family circumstances preclude attendance at a state or national championship.

-Once the above requirements have been completed, the candidate should ask their mentor to sign their logbook to indicate that they are ready to be examined.
-The candidate should request to undertake the international referee written examination and present their logbook to their SCRGB.
+Once the above requirements have been completed and documented in the referee logbook, the candidate should request to undertake the international referee written examination and present their logbook to their SCRGB.
 The SCRGB will make a referral to the NCRGB for a decision as to the candidate's eligibility to undertake the written examination.
-If the examination is refused, the candidate may appeal the decision of the NCRGB to the Referee Committee.